danielaparker/jsoncons/doc/ref/msgpack/msgpack_encoder.md

 #### Constructors

     explicit basic_msgpack_encoder(result_type result)
-Constructs a new serializer that writes to the specified result.
+Constructs a new encoder that writes to the specified result.

 #### Destructor